Abdel Rahman Mitib Altakhaineh

 - Teaching English language (Academic Writing skills and Phonetics) at Abraham Moss Secondary school (Libyan period), Manchester-UK between 18th of October 2010 to 2nd of June 2011.

-- Presenter, Postgraduate Speaker Series, Newcastle University, 12th May 2014.
+- Presenting a paper at the SELLL Speaker Series, Newcastle University, 12th May 2014.

 - 9th Newcastle upon Tyne Postgraduate Conference in Linguistics, Newcastle University, 2014.